 - Give it time.
 Most speed drops caused by external factors are temporary.
 You might have to wait a while until your ISP's network performance lifts.
 Try browsing without the VPN running and if it's still slow contact your ISP.

 Metadata includes information about when, where, how, what, from where and to whom it was sent.
 It doesn't relate to the content of the communication, so the body of an email, the details of a text message, all the content on a webpage and phone conversations are not considered metadata.
 However, metadata gives away certain information that can give insight into communications, which is why law enforcement agencies want it stored.
+Critics say the system can be open to abuse.

 VPN providers know users want privacy and most will state that that they don't log personal information.
 However, they will admit that they need to record certain non-personal connection information for a time so that they can provide a good service.
 This can help them track peak demand times, for example, so they can balance the load on their servers to work more effectively.
 Again, you should check the fine print of the VPN provider and query them specifically about any concerns.